 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
 Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
 Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
 The time students spend on Solo depends on the length of the course.
 On courses longer than three weeks, Solo is up to 72 hours long.

 This semester focuses on developing a solid foundation of expedition skills and a greater understanding of and appreciation for the natural world.
 While immersed in a challenging wilderness expedition, each student will take on leadership roles.
 Outward Bound’s curriculum combines skills necessary to become proficient in wilderness travel, and interpersonal skills that will benefit students in any setting.
 Through a series of different activities, students practice applying general principles in different elements and environments, deepening their understanding of each skill and building greater levels of ability.
-After gaining proficiency traveling through various ecosystems in Maine, acquired skills will be transferred to a marine setting.
-Students will embark on a sailing expedition in the Bahamas, gathering marine research data along the way.
 In addition to being a memorable adventure, this semester promotes situational thinking, individual and group goal setting, evaluation of options and decision-making and flexibility and effectiveness in problem solving.

 The mountains of western Maine and northern New Hampshire comprise the northern end of the Appalachian mountain range.
 Within this region, the White Mountain National Forest, the Appalachian Trail, the Carter-Mahoosuc Range, the Grafton Loop Trail and the Caribou-Speckled Mountain Wilderness all offer classic backpacking terrain.
 These spruce, fir and hardwood forests are home to hundreds of species of birds as well as moose, deer and black bear.
 Rushing waterfalls, clear twisting streams and spectacular views from rocky summits reward backpackers ready for adventure.